CURRICULUM & SPEAKERS

 The “two wings on which the human spirit rises” (Pope Saint John Paul II)

-4. Does your institution embrace the relationship between faith and reason (implicitly or explicitly), or are faith perspectives relegated to a secondary position, or are not welcome at all?
+Does your institution embrace the relationship between faith and reason (implicitly or explicitly), or are faith perspectives relegated to a secondary position, or are not welcome at all?
 How can your institution better embrace the relationship between faith and reason?
+How could you influence your institution towards a greater respect and consideration of faith perspectives?

 MONTH 4: